golgoth31/domopool/README.md

 ## ToDo

-- force filter pump for limited time
-- set hour ntp and rtc are not ok
+- set hour if ntp and rtc are not ok
 - add Hbridge driver for peristaltic pump (ph)
-- add ability to redefine filter pump steps or
+- add ability to redefine filter pump steps